maryrobinrose/rest-api-sql/README.md

 ## Technologies Used

-This project was created with HTML, CSS, JavaScript, and Express.
+This project was created with HTML, CSS, JavaScript, SQL and Express.

 ## Legal